chaoskagami/untold1undub/README.md

 This will generate two output files: out.hpi and out.hpb.
 These are your undub.
 Rebuild the romfs using these as MORI1R.HPI/MORI1R.HPB or use Luma's layeredfs functionality with the proper structure to avoid painful CIA install delays.

 For a full undub, you'll also want to overwrite the video files that are not in the archive and in the folder named `Mobiclip` within the romfs.

+If you want to do this with EOV, replace MORI1R with MORI5 and use '5' as the argument to extract instead of '1'.
+And use a Japanese and English copy of that game, not Untold.

 How the hell does this work?
 ----------------------------